Skip to main content

 5: Set up an auto-responder (don’t give the dates you are away, though) indicating that you will respond to emails within a specific time frame.
 At Visit Peaks, it is usually within 24 hours, but this was extended whilst in Norway.

-6: Do a thorough maintenance review of the holiday cottages before you go away, e.g. checking light bulbs, smoke alarms, loose drawer handles etc., to try and minimise any issues that may arise.
-Check stocks of bin liners, tea towels, washing up liquid etc. and make sure all are amply supplied.
+6: Before you go away, conduct a thorough maintenance review of the holiday cottages, such as checking light bulbs, smoke alarms, loose drawer handles, etc., to try to minimise any issues that may arise.
+Also, check the stocks of bin liners, tea towels, washing-up liquid, etc., and make sure all are adequately supplied.

 7: Don’t let your marketing slip!
 Visit Peaks uses Buffer to schedule social media posts.
 Almost 5 hours of scheduling was needed to cover the 3 ½ week holiday period, but it was worth knowing that the marketing was carrying on behind the scenes.

-8: Check in advance if any bills are going to come through whilst on holiday, for Visit Peaks, it was things like Calor Gas and oil deliveries and when the window cleaners would be turning up.
-Get in touch and explain that paying bills may take a little longer than normal.
+8: Check in advance if any bills will come through while you are on holiday.
+For Visit Peaks, this included Calor Gas and oil deliveries and when the window cleaners would arrive.
+Get in touch and explain that paying bills may take a little longer than usual.

 9: Finally, don’t feel guilty about going away.
-People are generally understanding and this is precisely what Wendy found.
-There were a few minor hiccups, like an electric shower on/off button not working, but as the guests had the plumber’s details, they got in touch with him, and it was dealt with.
+People are generally understanding, and this is precisely what Wendy found.
+There were a few minor hiccups, like an electric shower on/off button that didn’t work, but as the guests had the plumber’s details, they contacted him, and it was dealt with.

 10: If you put out the bins and will be away during a collection day, make sure you have someone who knows what, when and how to do this